Each computer has a network location. The network location is the type of network the PC is using with a network adapter.

 How to Set Network Location to be Public or Private in Windows 10

 There are quite a few ways you can change the network location using a version of the Windows 10 operating system.
-The most obvious way (and way we are demonstrating in this guide) would be to use the Settings application that comes built-in to Windows 10.
+The most obvious way (and the way we are demonstrating at the beginning of this guide) would be to use the Settings application that comes built-in to Windows 10.
 The other ways you can do it include using the PowerShell, the Registry Editor, and the Local Security Policy.

 Click on the search field available from the Windows 10 taskbar and type “Control Panel.”